weleoka/ardeidae_py/README.md

 This is for learning purposes whereby simple data packets can be sent and recieved.
 The recommended tool to complement this experiment is Wireshark.

-### TCP versions of server-client run on python 3.
+All servers and clients are optimised for python 3.

+## TCP
+### Server
-Execute with shellscript: ./tcpser.sh and ./tcpcli.sh
+Execute with shellscript: ./tcpser.sh tcpser just echos back the clients command.
+The tcpSer Advanced accepts arguments.
 Server default listening port: 8120

-### UDP versions of server-client run on python 3.
-Right now the server just echo's back the clients message.
-Server default listening port: 8121
+### Client TCP
+Execute client with bashscript ./tcpcli.sh [input texts]

-### Client  TCP:
+### Advanced Client  TCP:
 Look in the client code for HOST, PORT variable and change the values so that they correspond with the server which you are trying to connect to.